 CONCLUSIONS AND RECOMMENDATIONS

 High incidence of Brucellaantibodies among PUO patients (29%).
 The rate of brucellosis antibodies among females was much higher than that of males.
 There was no significant variation of brucellosis among the different age groups, as the distribution was almost between all ages, and there was a significant correlation between brucellosis and handling animal during birth.
-Awareness programs should be provided to doctors, population about Brucella infection and its risk factors.
+These findings revealed a high prevalence of human brucellosis among PUO patients in Sana'a city and will becoming a serious problem that threat the health care system in Yemen.So, awareness programs should be provided to doctors, population about Brucella infection and its risk factors.
 Awareness of brucellosis transmission routes can guide the community and prevent further infection.Further studies of sero-diagnosis and bacterial isolation of the disease, collaboration between researchers and public health professionals in terms of research and expansion of diagnostic services for brucellosis.

 ACKNOWLEDGMENTS